Relintai/pandemonium_engine_docs/03_usage/06_inputs/03_mouse_and_input_coordinates.md

 Alternatively, it's possible to ask the viewport for the mouse position:

-gdscript GDScript

 ```
 get_viewport().get_mouse_position()
 ```

-Note:
- When the mouse mode is set to `Input.MOUSE_MODE_CAPTURED`, the `event.position` value from `InputEventMouseMotion` is the center of the screen.
+Note: When the mouse mode is set to `Input.MOUSE_MODE_CAPTURED`, the `event.position` value from `InputEventMouseMotion` is the center of the screen.
 Use `event.relative` instead of `event.position` and `event.speed` to process mouse movement and position changes.